Egypt to pick Islamist or military man as president

 A victory for Mursi could worsen tensions between resurgent Islamists and the army, self-appointed guardian of the state.

-Leftist Hamdeen Sabahy came third, he said.
+Leftist Hamdeen Sabahy lay third, he said.
 The Brotherhood put Sabahy fourth behind another Islamist, Abdel Moneim Abol Fotouh, in a close race in which Mursi won 25 percent of votes.

 A member of Shafiq's campaign also said Mursi and Shafiq were in the lead, but that counting was not complete.